NZRS/homebrew-sysops/README.md

   -a shade -a pywinrm -a kerberos -a xmltodict -a boto \
   -a botocore -a apache-libcloud -a python-keyczar \
   -a passlib -a zabbix-api -a junos-eznc -a jxmlease -a dnspython \
-  -a pysphere -a python-consul python-vagrant \
+  -a pysphere -a python-consul -a python-vagrant \
   -a molecule -a psycopg2
 ```